 Unlike the sister species Hesperophanes sericeus (Fabricius, 1787), which attacks mainly dead wood of various tree species,

 larva of H. melonii creates its gallery inside the wood of living host plant (Arthrocnemum fructicosum).
-Larvae feed mostly in the root system, but
+Larvae feed mostly in the root system and rhizomes, but

 sometimes development takes place above-ground parts of the host plant (approx. to a height ca 10 cm above the ground level).
 Within the extensive

 formations of A. fructicosum present in the type locality, the beetle attacks a low percentage of plants, which are very difficult to identify

 as they looks perfectly intact and without obvious signs of suffering.
 The "locus typicus" habitat colonized by H. melonii is a complex of relatively small localities

 along the western bank of the Stagno di Cagliari, characterized by salty soil.
 The species is distributed in area with presence of brackish water and is

 dependent on halophilic plant population (Arthrocnemum fructicosum) [❖][✧].
 More info about localities and biology of this species you cand find in the